warpcgd/vue-concise-slider/README_EN.md

 Welcome to leave your opinion:https://github.com/warpcgd/vue-slider/issues/1

 ###BUG？oh no!
-Can be submitted here, will be dealt with as soon as possible:https://github.com/warpcgd/vue-slider/issues/2
+You can be submitted here, and i will be dealt with as soon as possible:https://github.com/warpcgd/vue-slider/issues/2